Typical Relocation Expenses

 Typical relocation expenses

-- The move.
-The cost of your move can vary greatly depending on which type of moving service you choose.
-Full service movers are typically the most expensive.
-You may think truck rental is on the cheap end of the moving spectrum, but think again!
-Usually once you add in the other costs associated with truck rental (liability coverage, fuel, taxes, towing your car, etc.), truck rental costs can really add up.
+Relocation service.
+The cost of moving can vary widely depending on the service you choose.
+A full-service mover typically comes with a higher price tag, whereas a DIY service like U-Pack is more affordable.
+And you may think truck rental is on the cheap end of the moving spectrum, but think again!
+Once you add in the additional costs associated with truck rental (liability coverage, fuel, taxes, towing your car), truck rental costs can really add up.
+Get the best value by moving with U-Pack – we save you from doing all the work and keep your relocation costs low.
 Check out the moving prices from U-Pack with a free moving quote.
-U-Pack is a self-move service, where you pack and load, but U-Pack does all the driving.
-So you can get affordable rates comparable to truck rental, but not have to worry about budgeting for all those extras.
+With U-Pack, we do all the driving which saves you time and money.

-- Finding a new home.
-If you are using a realtor or housing service to help you find your new home, there may be fees involved.
-Most realtors charge 2% on the buying side, and 6% on the selling side, so don’t forget to budget for those fees as you prepare your relocation expenses.
+Finding a new home.
+If you’re using a realtor or housing service to help you find your new home, there may be fees involved.
+Most realtors charge 2% on the buying side, and 6% on the selling side, so don’t forget to include this in your relocation expenses.

-- Utility deposits.
-As you disconnect and reconnect your utilities, you may have fees to pay, along with deposits to put down.
-The last time I moved, I had to pay $25 to have our water turned off before the billing cycle was over.
-I also had to pay deposits for most of our utilities.
-This isn’t a typical relocation expense to think about, so don’t forget to make room for these costs in your budget.
+Utility deposits.
+As you transfer utilities, you may have fees to pay or deposits to put down.
+This isn’t a typical relocation expense you would think about, so don’t forget to make room for these costs in your budget.
 Utility company deposits can range from $25 to $200, depending on the service.
-You can determine your exact charges.
-Just call your utility providers to find out how much your fees will be.
+You can determine your exact charges by calling your utility providers.

-- License and registration.
-If you are moving to a new state, you will have to get a new driver’s license and vehicle registration.
+License and registration.
 Check with the Department of Motor Vehicles in your new area to determine the new license and registration fees (which vary by state).
-Don't forget to count those fees for each adult and vehicle in your household when calculating your moving budget.
+Count those relocation costs for each adult and vehicle in your household.

 How to Save On Your Relocation Expenses

-It doesn’t matter if you are paying out of pocket for all your relocation expenses, or if your company is footing some of the bill.
-Either way, you will want to move as affordably as possible.
-Like I said before, a rental truck may not be the most economical way to move.
-Keep in mind that driving a rental truck would add fuel costs, plus extra hotel stays and meals on the road (it's recommended for safety that you don't drive over 55 MPH in a rental truck when pulling a trailer, so it could take much longer to arrive at your new home).
-If you want to save time and money, check out U-Pack!
-Moving services such as U-Pack can save time and money in the long run by taking care of the driving for you.
+It doesn’t matter if you’re paying for the move out of pocket, or if your company is footing some of the bill as part of a relocation package.
+Either way, you probably want to move as affordably as possible.
+When you keep in mind that driving a rental truck would add fuel costs, plus extra hotel stays and meals along the way, plus the hassle of driving - you may want to go a different route.
+If you're trying to save time and money, check out U-Pack!
+Moving services like U-Pack help you save by taking care of the driving for you.
+And since ‘time is money’, you’ll save more with our quick transit times—move practically anywhere in the U.S. in just 2-5 business days.
 How exactly does a U-Pack move work?

 - U-Pack brings a moving trailer or moving container right to your door.